domcimino/MES-Data-Collectors/README.md

 I created this project as part of a training internship.

 The project has been deliberately simplified compared to the original one, currently used at a manufacturing company.
 It implements only the basic functionality of the architecture presented in the following diagram.
-Below is a prototype industrial environment for running the Python services I developed

 ## Architecture description (simplified)
 Below is a prototype of an industrial environment for running the Python services I developed.